davidimmanuelhartel/Masked-Location-Prediction-using-Transformers/README.md

 # Masked Location Prediction using Transformers
-Implementation of the model described in my master thesis.
+Implementation of the MOBERT described in this master thesis.

 ![cover map](figures/raw_data_world_map_cut.png)